 Theses must be completed by the second Monday in March of the fourth year.
-Students who complete them after this date and before May 31, will have to graduate in the fall, not the spring.
-After May 31, the student must re-register for Geology 4200 for the following academic year, pay the fees for that class, and graduate at the spring convocation of that academic year.
+Students who complete them after this date must re-register for Geology 4200 for the following academic year, pay the fees for that class, and graduate at the spring convocation of that academic year.

+Minimum Grades

-Minimum Grades Admission into the second year of the Geology program is conditional upon a minimum grade of B- in Geology 1000.
+Admission into the second year of the Geology program is conditional upon a minimum grade of B- in Geology 1000.

 A grade of D in a later Geology class precludes admission to classes for which that one is a prerequisite.

-1000 Introduction to Geology: lecture 3 hours, lab 3 hours, G.K.
-Muecke and staff.
+1000 Introduction to Geology: lecture 3 hours, lab 3 hours, M. Salisbury, R. Boyd, M.R.
+Gibling and staff.
 An introductory class for students who plan to take a degree in geology, or in another science, or in engineering.
 The lecture material covers the whole field of geology including the origin of the solar system, earth history, mountain formation, volcances, continental drift, natural resources such as metals and petroleum, and environmental pollution.
 The laboratory component involves work with minerals, rocks, fossils, and geological maps as well as a number of field excursions to observe local geological features.
 Students who wish to major in Geology but have unresolvable scheduling conflicts with Geology 1000 should consult the undergraduate advisor.

 1040A/1050B The Earth and Society: lecture 3 hours, lab 1 hour per week, D.B.
 Scott.
 These classes are two parts of a single unit designed for students in the social sciences and humanities.
 Geology 1040A deals with the nature and structure of the earth and with processes acting thereon, but only in sufficient depth to provide background for understanding of the matters discussed in Geology 1050B, without detailed study of rocks and minerals.
 Previous mathematics, physics, or chemistry is not required.
 Students with good grades in this class may enter Geology 2410B.
-Geology 1050B applies to geological concepts learned in 1040A to consider the influence of geological factors upon economic, social, and political decisions of the past and future.
+Geology 1050B applies to geological concepts learned in 1040A to consider the influence of geological factors upon economic, social, and political " decisions of the past and future.
 Geology 1040A is a prerequisite.